Michigan Social Security Lawyers

 - Widows who are disabled

-The amount of benefits you would be eligible for depend on a number of factors, one of which being how much you made at your job.
+The amount of benefits you are eligible for depends on a number of factors, one of which is how much you made at your job.
 You also must be unable to work for at least a year due to your disability, and your job must have been covered by Social Security.
 For those on benefits, something called “work incentives” are usually offered, which will offer you Medicare and benefits while you attempt to work once again.
 However, if Social Security feels you are able to work again and that your disability improved significantly, your benefits may stop.
-Our Michigan disability attorneys understand the complexities that goes into a disability claim and fight for the compensation you deserve.
+Our Michigan disability attorneys at Law Offices of Christopher Trainor & Associates understand the complexities that go into a disability claim and fight for the compensation you deserve.